Diego Rivera's work, a link that unites Mexico's past with its future through art

-Diego Rivera was a creator who took Mexican art to the world, so here are 10 things you should know about the Mexican artist Diego Rivera.
-Diego Rivera was born on December 8, 1886, the 129th anniversary of his birth; therefore we share with you 10 facts you should know about the Mexican muralist:
+Diego Rivera was a creator who took Mexican art to the world.
+Here are all the things you should know about the famous Mexican artist and his work.

 More than six decades after the death of Diego Rivera, painter, draftsman, colorist, he remains one of Mexico's leading muralists and a protagonist of national cultural life during the first half of the 20th century.

 Part of Diego Rivera's artistic heritage, whose purpose -as he once said- was "to link a great past with what we want to be a great future for Mexico", is kept at the Munal, together with a series of easel works, among which landscapes stand out, including After the Storm (1910), a piece created during his first years in Europe, in which he approaches the idealism of the romantic painters.

 Diego Rivera is a reason to remember his artistic work and his eagerness for his paintings to reflect Mexico's social life, "as I saw it and, through my vision of truth, to show the masses an outline of the future," said the muralist, whose emblematic fresco Dream of a Sunday Afternoon in the Central Alameda (1947) -exhibited at the Diego Rivera Mural Museum-, is part of the mark left by the artist from Guanajuato.